estruyf/vscode-typescript-exportallmodules/README.md

 &nbsp;&nbsp;
 [![Rating](https://vsmarketplacebadge.apphb.com/rating/eliostruyf.vscode-typescript-exportallmodules.svg)](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-typescript-exportallmodules&ssr=false#review-details)

 Working with TypeScript?
 Want to make your TypeScript imports cleaner?
-Use this extension to easily export all modules from a specific directory via a `index.ts` file.
+Use this extension to easily export all modules to a barrel `index.ts` file.

 ## Functionalities

-The extension allows you to manually or automatically export the modules.
+The extension allows you to manually or automatically export the modules to a barrel file.
 For the automatic way, you first have to create a listener for the folder for which you want to create the automated export.

-In both the manual and automatic way, a `index.ts` file will be created with a reference to all the folder/files in the current directory.
+In both the manual and automatic way, an `index.ts` file will be created with a reference to all the folder/files in the current directory.

 > **Info**: If there are folders/files you want to get excluded from the export, you can do this by right-clicking on the folder/file and clicking on the `TypeScript: Exclude folder/file from export`.